kaden-nash/professor-selection-tool/scoring-logic/README.md

 ## Output Locations
+Running `run_pipeline.py` will result in a new subfolder being created locally under the src directory.
 **src/output_files**: contains subfolders corresponding to each stage of the pipeline with relevant files for each stage within.

 ## Data Longevity